This communal toilet dates from the second century C.E.

 Over the years, the old city, which was founded between Kadifekale and İzmir Bay, has attracted visitors and travelers from all cultures.
 With its basilica, historic murals, and well-protected buildings, Smyrna provides wonderful historical perspectives.

 Since 2012, archaeologists have been excavating the Smyrna theater.
 According to Ersoy, the site, which was positioned on a rocky hill overlooking the ancient city, featured plays, religious rituals, and social activities.
-The theater was then abandoned as Christianity’s growing authority led to the abandoning of “pagan” amusement.
+The theater was then abandoned as Christianity’s growing authority led to the abandonment of “pagan” amusement.

 Source dailysabah.com